Conference Agenda

 What is accreditation?
 Preparing for an accreditation visit (ILCS, Cognia, MSA, or similar) is a monumental task—like setting out on a vital voyage to a new, uncharted frontier.
 This engaging workshop is designed to equip school leaders with the navigational tools needed to chart a smooth, confident course toward accreditation success.
 By the end of this session, your school will possess the necessary knowledge to confidently navigate the accreditation journey and successfully reach its new educational horizon.

-🕚 Concurrent Session 6 | 11:15 AM–12:00 PM
+🕚 Breakout Session 6 | 11:15 AM–12:00 PM

 🟧 Demystifying Dyslexia | Carol Hale